 I’ve been involved in organizing international events since I worked for International IDEA in Stockholm.
 I probably learned the most about collaborative insight and event design during my time at the World Economic Forum.
 The Forum is the world’s foremost platform for exchange between high-level representatives from business, government, academia, and society.
 It is arguably the most professional organization when it comes to designing meaningful interactions.

-As Program Director at a leading business school, my focus is predominantly on designing more extensive academic degree programs.
-Nevertheless, I also develop shorter events, such as the workshops in the Creative Complexity series and our yearly introduction week for incoming Bachelor students.
+As Program Director at a leading business school, my focus was on designing academic degree programs.
+Nevertheless, I also developed shorter events, such as the workshops in the Creative Complexity series and our yearly introduction week for incoming Bachelor students.